FitBit Cyber Monday deals are here! So if you’re looking for great Fitbit savings and discounts, you’ve come to the right place.

-The Fitbit Flyer (odd that they went with a singular name for a pair of something) are sweat proof, strap securely to your ears (you can customize them for a better fit) and feature a “communication box” with a dual microphone, as well as music and call controls so you can have your device perform basic actions without having to take it out of your pocket.
+The Fitbit Flyer (odd that they went with a singular name for a pair of something) is sweat proof, straps securely to your ears (you can customize them for a better fit) and features a “communication box” with a dual microphone, as well as music and call controls so you can have your device perform basic actions without having to take it out of your pocket.

 But what about the audio?
 It’s obvious that Fitbit doesn’t specialize in manufacturing audio technology, so it was smart of them to partner with Waves Technologies (the developers of audio plugins and signal processing hardware) to handle the wireless sound within these fitness headphones.